Python List insert() Method: Insert an Element at a Specific Index

 Problem: Adding a value at a specific position in a list can be tricky if you only use append() or assignment.
 Without proper placement, data ordering can break or overwrite existing values.
-The list.insert() method provides a precise way to solve this issue.
+The python list insert() method provides a precise way to solve this issue.

-What it is: The list.insert() method is a built-in Python list function that adds a new element at a specified index in a list.
+What it is: It is a built-in Python list method that adds a new element at a specified index in a list.
 Existing elements at that position and beyond are shifted one step to the right.

 Developers often use it for: